pydantic/pydantic/docs/concepts/validators.md

 [](){#model-after-validator}

-- __*After* validators__: they run after the whole model has been validated.
+- __*After* validators__: run after the whole model has been validated.
 As such, they are defined as *instance* methods and can be seen as post-initialization hooks.
-However, do note that the instance should be returned.
+Important note: the validated instance should be returned.
   ```python
   from typing_extensions import Self